C. Divakaran: Early life and family

 Divakaran was born on 4 September 1942 to C. K. Shivarama Panikkar and Ammukuttyamma at Thiruvananthapuram in Kerala.
 His initial schooling was in Kamaleshwaram Government School and then at SMV High School, Thiruvananthapuram.
-In 1957, he was appointed as the first prime minister of the school parliament, a new concept introduced by the efforts of the then efforts of the Education Minister Prof. Joseph Mundassery in E.M.S.Namboodhiripad's ministry.
+In 1957, he was appointed the first prime minister of the school parliament, a new concept introduced by the efforts of the then efforts of the Education Minister Prof. Joseph Mundassery in E.M.S.Namboodhiripad's ministry.
 This marked a turning point in his school and political career.
 Later he joined Thiruvananthapuram University College to do his degree course.

 He was elected as a General Secretary of MG college pre-university association and magazine editor at University college.
 His writing, his own preaching style and a prominent personality made C Divakaran the favorite in the college.

 After his B.A. and BEd degrees he started working as a teacher at Ottasekharamangalam and K.S.Abhraham Memorial Higher Secondary school at Thirumala, Thiruvananthapuram.
 He is living with his wife Smt.
 T.V.Hemalatha and 2 children in Manacaud at Thiruvananthapuram.